 The goals for process optimization should include several areas:

-For manufacturers looking to improve their processes, there are many solutions available:
+For manufacturers looking to improve their process efficiency, there are many solutions available:

 MachineMetrics dashboards display real-time production data that has been automatically collected from manufacturing equipment across the shop floor.

-Collecting real-time data and contextualizing it for visibility by managers and operators allows insights not possible in the past; insights that can allow a proper understanding of production progress and equipment performance on the shop floor.
-With dashboards and relevant production analyses and reports, processes can be changed faster and result in greater efficiency.
+Collecting real-time data and contextualizing it for visibility by managers and operators allows insights for optimizing production not possible in the past; insights that can allow a proper understanding of production progress and equipment performance on the shop floor.
+With dashboards and relevant production analyses and reports, SOPs can be changed faster and result in higher quality efficiency and increased production.

 Further reading: Manufacturing Data Collection: The Key to Optimizing the Shop Floor

-Every manager knows what a bottleneck is.
+Every manager knows what a bottleneck is and its danger to production processes.
 And most can identify a few critical areas in their operation where these blockages occur.
-But just as real-time data provides insights to optimize the process at a machine level, so too can it lend insight into bottlenecks that may or may not be obvious.
-Human operators may assign a backup to one cause when data may indicate that it is another.
+But just as real-time data provides insights and solutions to optimize the process at a machine level, so too can it lend insight into bottlenecks that may or may not be obvious.
+Human operators may assign a backup to one cause when data may have determined that it’s another.

 With real-time data and analytics, machine and process data can identify bottlenecks and constraints within the entire ecosystem.
 This data allows operators to track processes to focus on those bottlenecks that cause the most downtime.
 Whether the blockage is a physical constraint or an operational constraint such as scheduling or missed opportunities to improve setup time and reduce changeovers, cloud-based data empowered with analytics and OEE software can free up the disruption.